Paekchŏng: Modern use

 The term rr is still used in modern South Korean society.
 This is particularly common in occupations dealing with raw meat, which carry a negative social stigma.
 In spite of this, "baekjeong" is widely used in Korean restaurant names, denoting barbecue establishments where raw marinated meat is served and cooked at the table.
 In this context, baekjeong is descriptive and carries no negative connotation.

 Jobs

 Executioner

 Throughout much of the Joseon Dynasty, they were also forced to serve as executioners.
-When the paekchŏng community were called upon to supply an executioner, the job was assigned to some hapless member, sometimes practically an insane person.

 Butcher

 The paekchŏng did jobs that no self-respecting Buddhist Korean would touch, including anything working with animals.
 Slaughtering animals, leather making—these kinds of unclean duties were avoided by other Koreans, and so were filled de facto by paekchŏng.
 In other words, the group was assigned to the most demeaning tasks in Korean society.
 They were also considered in moral violation of Buddhist principles, which led Koreans to see work involving meat as polluting and sinful, even if they saw the consumption as acceptable.
 By the latter part of the Joseon Dynasty, paekchŏng accepted the principles of Confucianism and did not slaughter for three years when their parents died.